Dealing with Annotator Disagreement in Hate Speech Classification: Experimental Results

-\textbf{Results on the Gold Test Set:} We observed strong baseline results (top row in Table 1) for the Gold set in Experiment E1, where only samples with full annotator agreement were used for training.
-Experiment E2, which incorporated additional training samples with clear majority, resulted in significantly lower performance on the Gold set, indicating that the training set, consisting of fully agreed upon samples (experiment E1) is sufficient to learn the simpler problem of classifying fully agreed upon samples.
+The model trained with only consensus samples achieved the best on the 6- and 4-class classification tasks on the Gold test (and second best on the 2-class task), indicating that the training set consisting of fully agreed upon samples is sufficient to learn the relatively simple problem of classifying fully agreed upon samples.

-\textbf{Gold vs Silver Test Sets:} When comparing the performance of the models separately trained in experiments E1 or E2 on the Gold (consisting only of samples with full annotator agreement) and Silver (which also includes samples selected based on majority vote alongside agreement samples) test sets, we observe that the silver test results are significantly and consistently lower.
-While this result is not surprising, we believe this is the first comparison of on how much discarding samples without full agreement affect performance.
-In fact, the noticeable drop in performance between the Gold and the Silver test sets across all experiments underscores the inherent subjectivity and complexity of hate speech annotations, especially when the content is borderline or open to interpretation, indicating that these samples are much more difficult to judge.
+\textbf{Gold vs Silver Test Sets:} When comparing the results obtained for Gold versus Silver test sets in Experiments E1 or E2 , we observe that the Silver test results are significantly and consistently lower (over 20\% points in F1 score and accuracy) in each experiment.
+The noticeable drop in performance between the Gold and Silver test sets across all experiments underscores the complexities introduced when deciding on tweets for which annotators do not have a consensus.
+While this result is not surprising, we believe this is the first comparison of how much discarding samples without full agreement affects performance.

-\textbf{Training with no clear majority samples:} In Experiment 3, all training samples were used, but with a different majority voting strategy in deriving their aggregate label (Min, Max, Mean, Random etc.).
-For the 2-class problem, the Min strategy achieved the highest M-F1 score, even surpassing Experiment E1 where only agreement data was used.
-This suggests that, although annotators may disagree on the specific target or category of hate speech in the 4-class or 6-class settings, there is still broad consensus on whether a tweet constitutes hate speech or not.
-In other words, when collapsing labels into the 2-class setting, those who assigned any of the hate-related categories (e.g., classes 1–5) were effectively in agreement about the hateful nature of the content, even if they differed on the exact target group.

-Min and Mean strategies proved to be most effective for 2-/4-class tasks, where cautious/balanced labeling presumably helps generalization, whereas Weighted Random and Weighted Mean perform better in the 6-class task, presumably indicating that randomized and distribution-aware strategies are better suited for more nuanced classification problems.
+\textbf{Aggregation strategy when there is no clear majority:} In Experiment 3, all training samples are used, but with a different majority voting strategy to derive their aggregate label (Min, Max, etc.).